 Use of the data for statistical purposes means use of the content of the CURF to produce information of a statistical nature, i.e. the arrangement and classification of numerical facts or data, including statistical analyses or statistical aggregates.
 Examples of statistical purposes are:

 - manipulation of the data to produce means, correlations or other descriptive or summary measures;

 - estimation of population characteristics;

-- use of data as input to mathematical models or for other types of analysis (e.g. factor analysis); or
+- use of data as input to mathematical models or for other types of analysis (e.g. factor analysis); and

 - providing graphical or pictorial representations of the characteristics of the population or subsets of the population.

-All CURF users are required to read and abide by Responsible Access to CURFs Training Manual, September 2009
+All CURF users are required to read and abide by the Responsible Access to ABS Confidentialised Unit Record Files (CURFs) Training Manual available on the ABS Website (see Services We Provide/CURF Microdata/Accessing CURF Microdata).

-(cat. no. 1406.0.55.003) available on the ABS website.
-Use of the data for unauthorised purposes may render the user liable to severe penalties.
-Advice on the propriety of any particular intended use of the data is available from the Microdata and Multidimensional Data Access Strategies Section
+Use of the data for unauthorised purposes may render the purchaser liable to severe penalties.
+Advice on the propriety of any particular intended use of the data is available from Micro Access Strategies Section via <email@example.com>.